Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: Applications of the -deformed Fokker-Planck equation

 The $q$-deformed FPE for $A(x) = -\alpha x$ is

 In this case the associated effective potential (\ref{eq:effective-potential}) is given by

-The eigenfunctions $\psi_q(x)$ for the operator $\hat{\mathcal{K}}_q$ (see Eq.~(\ref{eq:K_q-psi_q})) can be obtained from a comparison with the solutions of the $q$-deformed time-independent Schr\"odinger equation for an harmonic oscillator frequency with $\omega_0$ (for usual case $q=1$) and electric charge $e$ in an uniform electric field $\vec{\mathcal{E}} = \mathcal{E} \hat{x}$ \cite{Nascimento-Ferreira-Aguiar-Guedes-CostaFilho-2018}:
+The eigenfunctions $\psi_q(x)$ for the operator $\hat{\mathcal{K}}_q$ (see equation (\ref{eq:K_q-psi_q})) can be obtained from a comparison with the solutions of the $q$-deformed time-independent Schr\"odinger equation for a harmonic oscillator with frequency $\omega_0$ (for the usual case $q=1$) and electric charge $e$ in a uniform electric field $\vec{\mathcal{E}} = \mathcal{E} \hat{x}$ \cite{Nascimento-Ferreira-Aguiar-Guedes-CostaFilho-2018}: